-Urethritis (YOO-ree-THRI-tus) is an inflammation of the urethra, which is the tube that carries urine from the bladder to the penis, then out of the body (see drawing).
+Urethritis (YOO-ree-THRI-tis) is an inflammation of the urethra, which is the tube that carries urine from the bladder to the penis then out of the body (see drawing).

 Who gets it?

-Urethritis is most common in people 15 to 35 years of age.
-It can be caused by sexually transmitted infections (STIs, for short).
+Urethritis is most common in men 15 to 35 years of age.
+It can be caused by sexually transmitted infections (STIs), such as gonorrhea (gon-oh-REE-ah) and chlamydia (klah-MID-ee-ah).
 It can also be caused by irritation.
-Sometimes the cause can't be found.
+In most cases, an exact cause is not found.

 How do I know if I have it?

-You may have pain while you urinate or have discharge from your penis.
+You may have pain while you urinate or have a discharge from your penis.
 The end of your penis may itch or swell.
-Talk to your doctor if you have these symptoms.
-They will examine you and examine any discharge from your penis.
-You will probably have to give a urine sample.
+If you have these symptoms, you should see your doctor.
+He or she will examine you and test any discharge from your penis.
+You may also need to give a urine sample.

 How is it treated?

-Your doctor may wait until your test results are back before prescribing antibiotics.
-If you have an STI, you may need to have blood tests for other infections.
-Your doctor will tell you how to contact your sex partners so they can be treated.
+Your doctor may wait to treat you until your test results are back.
+If you have an infection, your doctor may want to do blood tests for other STIs, such as human immunodeficiency virus (HIV), syphilis (SIF-ih-lis), and hepatitis B. Your doctor will tell you how to contact your sexual partners so they can be treated.

 What can I expect?

-If you do not have an infection, you may need to avoid other things that can irritate the urethra, such as:
+If you do not have an infection, your doctor may tell you to avoid other things that can irritate the urethra.
+These include: